WoW: Midnight's hardcore raiders are on a gold treadmill, with a first-time clear of Mythic Midnight Falls costing around 87,750 gold in repairs alone

 • Average Death Cost: A single death for a Mythic raider averages out to 250 gold in repairs.

-This disparity means that tanks and melee DPS, who typically wear the highest item level gear, suffer the most severe economic penalties.
-The system, while designed to control inflation, feels disproportionately punishing for those pushing the highest difficulty tiers.
+Tanks and melee DPS, who typically wear the highest item level gear, suffer the most severe economic penalties.
+While the system is designed to control inflation, it feels disproportionately punishing for those pushing the highest difficulty tiers, effectively taxing skill and commitment.

 To understand the true economic impact, we must look at the total cost of a first-time clear for the Midnight Falls raid.
 By combining repair costs, hourly consumables, and per-encounter potions, the numbers become staggering.

-Based on current server prices and a 343-pull average to clear the first boss, the breakdown is as follows:
+Based on current server prices and an average of 343 pulls to clear the first boss, the breakdown is as follows:

 1. Repair Costs